 Students should not use their school email address for anything that they may need access to, or a record of, after they leave the school, for example their university applications.

-The school has a Moodle Virtual Learning Environment (VLE).
-Students may sometimes need to use it to access work that has been set for them.
+The school has a Moodle Virtual Learning Environment (VLE), which is mainly used by teachers.
+However, students may sometimes need to use it to access work that has been set for them.
 If so, they should use their school username (e.g. 21bloggs.j) and their current network password.

 Beware: If you mistype the email address, an error message will appear saying the account does not exist.
-Please do not create a new account - the school has already created the students' accounts.
+Please do not attempt to create a new account.
 Try logging in again, making sure your school email address and the password are entered correctly (the instructions and video above should help).
 Make sure you are not using capital letters, because the credentials are case sensitive.
 If you still cannot log in, please contact your maths teacher for further help.

 The Science department uses the Educake platform for setting homework for Y7-11.The school has created the accounts and students are given the log-in credentials by their science teacher.